 |Lubrication (Lithium soap-based grease)||Lubricate every 1000 km (600 miles)|

-Tyre size and tyre pressure for the Suzuki Katana
+Tire size and tire pressure for the Suzuki Katana

-The manual for the Suzuki Katana specifies the following tyre sizes, pressures, and suggested brands (which many are quick to replace).
+The manual for the Suzuki Katana specifies the following tire sizes, pressures, and suggested brands (which many are quick to replace).

 |Front||120/70 ZR17 58W||36 psi/250 kPa||DUNLOP D214F M|